NECHE Accreditation

 Accreditation of an institution of higher education by the New England Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

-Accreditation by New England Commission is not partial but applies to the institution as a whole.
+Accreditation is voluntary and applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 Standards for Accreditation

-The institution has sufficient human, financial, information, physical, and technological resources and capacity to support its mission.
-Through periodic evaluation, the institution demonstrates that its resources are sufficient to sustain the quality of its educational program and to support institutional improvement now and in the foreseeable future.
-The institution demonstrates, through verifiable internal and external evidence, its financial capacity to graduate its entering class.
-The institution administers its resources in an ethical manner and assures effective systems of enterprise risk management, regulatory compliance, internal controls, and contingency management.
+The institution has and maintains sufficient human, financial, information, physical, and technological resources and capacity to support its mission wherever and however its academic programs are offered.
+Through periodic evaluation, the institution demonstrates that its resources are sufficient to sustain the quality of its educational program and to support institutional improvement now and on an ongoing basis.
+The institution demonstrates, through internal and external evidence, its financial capacity to graduate its entering class.
+The institution administers its resources in an ethical manner that assures effective systems of enterprise risk management, regulatory compliance, and internal controls.

 The Commission requires institutions to undergo a comprehensive evaluation at least every ten years.
 The comprehensive evaluation process has three components: